 Each channel has a purpose

-Each channel will play a different role, depending on the company's operating segment.
-Generally, social networks don't generate so many conversions but are good for generating engagement.
-PPC (sponsored links) drive more conversions (especially when we look at the attribution model with a focus on the last click).
+Each channel will play a different role, depending on the segment in which the company operates.
+In general, social networks do not generate that many conversions but are good for generating engagement.
+PPC (sponsored links) generate more conversions (especially when we look at the attribution model with last click focus).

-Organic search it’s usually a top and middle funnel channel.
-It can convert, but its main function is to attract and educate your target audience.
+Organic search is generally a top and middle funnel channel.
+It may convert, but its main function is to attract and educate your target audience.

 Conversions and assisted conversions

-Even though it is not a channel with high conversion rates, organic search tends to play a fundamental role in assisting other conversions.
+Even though it is not a channel with high conversion rates, organic search tends to play a key role by assisting in the remaining conversions.

-This objection is made by skeptics who rarely find what they're looking for on Google.
+This objection is made by skeptics who rarely find what they are looking for in Google.

 What search results are you looking at?

-If you're looking for a funnel bottom, of course there will be a higher incidence of ads, but that won't be the case for most searches.
+If you search for something bottom of funnel of course there will be a higher incidence of ads, but this will not be the case for most searches.

 Two studies are interesting to answer this objection.

-a Varn study, conducted in the United Kingdom, shows that 35% of respondents recognize an ad in searches and do not click on them.
-58% of respondents stated that they do not recognize an advertisement on the SERPs.
+A study by Varn, conducted in the UK, shows that 35% of respondents recognize an ad in searches and do not click on them.
+58% of the respondents stated that they do not recognize an ad in the SERPs.

-Another study showed that only 3,58% of searches resulted in ad clicks:
+Another study showed that only 3.58% of searches result in ad clicks:

 How can these two things exist at the same time?
 Easy!
 Most searches do not trigger ads.
-Searches that are more informative and navigational tend to trigger less advertising.
+Searches that are more informational and navigational tend to activate less advertising.

 Take into account the user’s search intent.

 Often your target audience is looking for more information about a product or service.
-Comparisons are being made.
-If you focus only on the bottom of the funnel, you may be disappointed when it comes to search optimization.
+They are making comparisons.
+If you focus only on the bottom of the funnel you may be disappointed when it comes to search engine optimization.

 All channels are complementary

-Always keep in mind that the different acquisition channels tend to work better together.
+Always keep in mind that the various acquisition channels tend to work better together.
 I wrote an article some time ago about how SEO and PPC can work better together.

-There are studies that point to an increase in the average CTR when organic results and ads appear together in SERP.
+There are studies that show a high average CTR when organic and ads results appear together in the SERP.

 “SEO generates traffic but not the right traffic.”

-In general, people who use this objection cannot understand how an SEO campaign works, or want to say something else.
+In general people who use this objection either cannot understand how an SEO campaign works, or they mean something else.

 Branded vs. non-branded

-Many are saying that SEO only generates traffic for brand-related terms (branded).
-This may be true but only if you are doing it the wrong way.
+Many are saying that SEO only generates traffic forbranded terms.
+This may even be true, but only if you are doing it the wrong way.

-If your SEO strategy is well formulated, you will improve your exposure (impressions and clicks) in searches for terms related to your brand and also for non-brand terms (non-branded).
+If your SEO strategy is well formulated, you will improve your exposure (impressions and clicks) in searches for both branded andnon-branded terms.

 Assisted conversions are important

-As I mentioned before, although organic searches are not (in general) a channel with a high conversion rate, they tend to play a fundamental role in assisting other channels in their conversions.
+As I mentioned earlier, while organic searches are (in general) not a high conversion rate channel, they tend to play a key role assisting the other channels in their conversions.

 The traffic generated can be highly qualified

 This statement will only be true if you are paying attention to your target audience.
-If you know what they’re looking for, how they’re looking, what terms they use and what’s important to your brand, then you’ll get qualified traffic through search.
+If you know what they search for, how they search, what terms they use, and what is important to your brand, then you will get qualified traffic through searches.

-See that to achieve all this you need to invest (personal, content, analytics, UX).
-It is not possible to reach the state of the art of SEO without the proper investment.
+See that to achieve all this you need to invest (staff, content, analytics, UX).
+You can’t achieve state of the art SEO without the right investment.

-Perhaps the most common objection is that we, SEO professionals, we listen more often (more than we would like).
+Perhaps the most common objection and one that we SEO professionals hear most often (more than we would like).

 SEO is not a growth or inbound marketing technique.

-Many companies are anxious to hire an SEO consultancy thinking they will have immediate results.
-I'm sorry to inform you but SEO is not for that.
+Many companies get anxious when hiring SEO consulting thinking that they will get immediate results.
+Sorry to inform you, but that’s not what SEO is for.

 Methodology + time = growth

 As I said before, SEO is culture.
 It is more methodology than tactics.
-It must be rooted in everything the company does.
-Over time, this culture will bring results.
+It is something that must be ingrained in everything the company does.
+In time, this culture will bring results.

 Yes, it is possible!

-It is common to see companies and even marketers saying that it is not possible to measure the SEO ROI.
-They use this argument to avoid directing or reducing the resources available for generating organic traffic.
+We often see companies and even marketers saying that it is not possible to measure the ROI of SEO.
+They use this argument to not target or reduce the resources available for organic traffic generation.

-It is possible, using data from the website itself, to build a click-through rate curve by position in searches.
-Merging this information with the search volume for certain keywords, for which we want to rank, it is possible to estimate traffic if we gain positions in the searches.
+It is possible, using data from the site itself, to build a click-through-rate curve per search position.
+By merging this information with search volume for certain keywords for which we want to rank, it is possible to estimate the traffic if we gain search positions.

-Generally, when upgrading your site to a primary term, traffic will increase above estimated.
-This is because you may also have improved your positioning for other similar, long-tailed terms.
+Generally, by improving your site for a main term, traffic will increase above the estimate.
+This is because you may also have improved positioning for other similar long-tail terms.

 Measuring SEO ROI

-The secret here is to demonstrate that it is possible to link SEO to the result (revenue).
-If you have an online store, chances are your analytics tool is already tracking conversion values.
-In this case, visualizing the results of an SEO campaign can be easier.
+The key here is to demonstrate that it is possible to link SEO to the result (revenue).
+If you have an online store, chances are that your analytics tool is already tracking conversion figures.
+In this case, visualizing the result of an SEO campaign can be easier.

-However, if your site is not an e-commerce site, we will need some more information to calculate the ROI of an SEO campaign.
-One way to do this is to get the LTV (lifetime value) of the customer and multiply by the conversion rate.
+However, if your site is not e-commerce, we will need some more information to calculate the ROI of an SEO campaign.
+One way to do this is to take the customer’s LTV (lifetime value) and multiply it by the conversion rate.

-If you have this information, record the conversion values as goals in your Google Analytics.
-This will allow you to more accurately analyze the importance of each page, group of pages or user segments.
+If you have this information, register the conversion values as goals in your Google Analytics.
+This will allow you to more accurately analyze the importance of each page, group of pages, or user segments.

-Similarly, expand this analysis for assisted conversions.
-Remember that analytics tools usually bring in conversions based on the last click attribution model.
-Analyze other attribution models (eg linear, first and last click, increasing, etc.) to see the real value of SEO campaigns for the website.
+Similarly, expand this analysis to assisted conversions.
+Remember that analytics tools typically bring up conversions based on the last click attribution model.
+Analyze other attribution models (e.g. linear, first and last click, increasing, etc.) to see the real value of SEO campaigns for the site.